torrinworx/metal-deploy/README.md

     - `status (combo of /is-active and is-enabled imo these can be a single command) {service_name}`
     - `kill {kill_type: "hard" = 9, "soft" = 15} {service_name}`

+- list deploy, deploy a list of repos automatically similar to docker compose.

 # Notes:
 Some handy commands for debugging: